inbo/tutorials/content/tutorials/sql_inheritance/index.md

 This by itself is convenient for reporting; the data is even ordered.

 Views cannot be updated directly, unless update rules are defined.
-As with real fitness, I like to start with a `DO NOTHING`, and build up from that.
+As with real fitness, I personally like to start with a `DO NOTHING`, and build up from that.

 ``` sql
 -- first, erase all default updating activities